fzzfbyx/molecule_image_to_smiles/README.md

 # performance

-**0.4 accuarcy on 80000 test dataset
+**0.4 accuarcy on 80000 test dataset**

 # advancement

 **improve image feature extracting part by concatenating resnet101 and Vit features**

-**I found that many smiles mistakes due to some unclosed tokens like (,generate a smiles candidate list and use beam search to find the correct one**
+**I found that many smiles mistakes due to some unclosed tokens like ( so we can generate a smiles candidate list and use beam search to find the correct one**

 # code